History

 Our aim is that all students leave Sir Jonathan North as good historians

 Our aim is that all students leave Sir Jonathan North as good historians.
-We believe that skills, knowledge and understanding that makes a good historian will help to develop good people.
+We believe that the knowledge, skills and understanding that makes a good historian, will help to develop good people.
 Students studying history will develop a love for the past and understand their place in the world, how and why the world and society has changed and the diverse experiences of people in the past.
 By doing this, students will develop tolerance and establish a world view that will provide a foundation, not just for their historical study, but for their wider lives.

 Our vision is to connect history to young people’s lives and make our subject meaningful for all learners by providing a history curriculum that: